nickangtc/nickang-blog-gatsby/content/blog/2017-03-12-general-assembly-singapore-review/index.md

 If you’re searching for an honest review of some of the programming courses currently available in Singapore, you’ve come to the right place.
 I will lay out in this post what I think about [General Assembly Singapore](https://generalassemb.ly/browse?&where=singapore), and specifically, its [Web Development Immersive](https://generalassemb.ly/education/web-development-immersive) (WDI) full-time course.
 You can say that this is my attempt to contribute to the community after what I’ve gained from it.
 Specifically, I want to thank Jared Tong for writing [his review](https://jaredtong.com/2015/11/15/general-assembly-singapore-front-end-web-development-immersive-review-week-1/) that helped me and several other people make a decision to enrol.

 Before we go on, I want to make it clear that this is not a sponsored post.
 I don't even think anyone at General Assembly knows I’m writing this.
 Everything I've written here are my honest thoughts, designed to give you information to help you judge for yourself.
-You may disagree and frown, or you may nod in excitement; whichever it is, if something is burning inside, feel free to leave a comment.
+You may disagree and frown, or you may nod in excitement; whichever it is, if something is burning inside, feel free to [tweet](https://twitter.com/nickang) at me.
 My goal is to help you know more about WDI, what it is like picking up programming and other little things that you might consider important to know about a career in tech.

 Here’s the breakdown of this post: